How to Increase In-Store Conversion Through Offline Interaction

 Loyalty programmes are built for customers who have already decided.
 The undecided visitor needs a different entry point.
 One that matches their level of commitment at that moment, which is high enough to hand over a phone number, but not high enough to spend five minutes on registration.

 The in-store visit is still one of the highest-intent interactions a retail brand will have.
 The customer chose to be there.
 They gave time and attention that no paid ad can reliably buy.
-That is the moment 2way is built for.
+That is the moment 2way is built for, and that's how you can turn foot traffic into extra revenue.

 in the database